-Learn all about the best artist drawing pencils and how to use types of graphite.
-Discover everything that you need to know about art drawing and sketching pencils in this simple tutorial.
+Learn all about different types of pencils for drawing and how to use them.
+Discover everything you need to know about artist drawing pencils in this simple tutorial.

 Jump to:

-Understanding graphite drawing pencils and how to use them can improve your drawing skills, help you learn faster, and make you a more confident artist.
+Understanding artist’s pencils and graphite can improve your drawing skills, help you learn faster, and make you a more confident artist.
+Grab your drawing pencils let’s get started!

 H Artist Drawing Pencils

 H in artist pencils means “hardness.”
-These pencils tend to stay sharp, have soft lines and do not need sharpening that often.
+These pencils tend to stay sharp, have light lines, and do not need sharpening that often.

 H pencils are great for initial sketches, underdrawings, underpaintings, and detailed lines.
 Marks made with these pencils are generally easy to erase if you do not push hard.